Certain real surfaces in $\mathbb{C}^2$ with isolated singularities: The union of three totally-real planes

 \section{The union of three totally-real planes}

 The next few theorems describe a class of triples of totally-real planes in $\cplx^2$ whose union is locally polynomially convex at the origin, but the pair of $2\times 2$ matrices corresponding to these triples does not fall in to the open set described by Result~\ref{res-3planes}.
 We will use these theorems while proving Theorem~\ref{thm-cubic-pcvx}.
 These theorems might also be of independent interest.
-In the statement of following three theorems, we will always assume the planes are in Weinstock's normal form.
+In the statements of the next three theorems, we will assume that the planes are in Weinstock's normal form.

 \begin{theorem} Let $P_0, P_1,P_2$ be three totally-real planes in $\cplx^2$ such that